nwg-piotr/typobuster/README.md

 Besides, it is supposed to contain only the basic tools that I actually use in my work, (e.g. changing the case of characters), and nothing more.

-I've been using Mousepad on a daily basis, but it has a lot of options I don't use and a few that drive me crazy (multiple tabs).
+Mousepad on has a lot of options I don't use and a few that drive me crazy (multiple tabs).
 Since I have to work with submitted text and feed it to Wordpress every day, I missed the option to remove the most common typos in a single click.
 I've named the program "Typobuster", as its basic purpose is to correct common mistakes.
 I plan to add only those Mousepad options that I actually use.

 ## Installation